Mmmmm why have a little fondant fancy when you can make your own Giant Fondant Fancy? It is exceedingly good!

-As I bake a week in advance, I decided to go with the showstopper round BUT I could not be bothered to bake mini Fondant fancies, because for one I just thought they would end up looking messy and to be perfectly honest, I have been short on time so making a Giant Fondant Fancy seemed easier and faster!
-I am sure that Mary would give me one of *those * looks of hers
+As I bake a week in advance, I decided to go with the showstopper round.
+However, I could not be bothered to bake mini Fondant fancies, because for one I just thought they would end up looking messy, and to be perfectly honest, I have been short on time.
+Therefore, making a Giant Fondant Fancy seemed easier and faster!
+I am sure that Mary would give me one of *those * looks of hers though!

 *ahem* and to be honest, it is not very show stopper-ish as I have just copied the ones you find baked by Mr Kipling!